Skip to main content

 "Your daughter pulled hair of one of the children," the teacher said, and gave me-and my little toddler-a disapproving stare, as if somehow perhaps I had something to do with this bad behavior, and that it would surely lead to a life of crime.

-"I am so sorry," I said, taking Sukhmani's little hand and gathering her diaper bag and jacket to leave.
+"I am so sorry," I said, taking Saanjh's little hand and gathering her diaper bag and jacket to leave.
 I felt terrible about her pulling that child's hair, but they'd already left so I couldn't apologize to his mom.

 This was my middle child.
 She was usually so good.
 Such a happy toddler that since she was born people in grocery stores often stopped us to say what a good baby she was!
 Neighbors were warmed by her smile.